brunodifranco/project-house-rocket-insights/README.md

 # 3. **Assumptions**

- - Location in real estate is undoubtedly a decisive factor in price evaluation
+ - Location in real estate is undoubtedly a decisive factor in price evaluation.
- - The address information for these properties was gathered by using the two created modules: [address.py](https://github.com/brunodifranco/project-house-rocket-insights/blob/main/modules/address.py) and [defs.py](https://github.com/brunodifranco/project-house-rocket-insights/blob/main/modules/defs.py)).
+ - The address information for these properties was gathered by using the two created modules: [address.py](https://github.com/brunodifranco/project-house-rocket-insights/blob/main/modules/address.py) and [defs.py](https://github.com/brunodifranco/project-house-rocket-insights/blob/main/modules/defs.py).
- - So that the business problems could be solved a new feature was created: ad_season (column that shows on which season the property was announced in the real estate market (spring, summer, fall or winter).
+ - So that the business problems could be solved the **ad_season** feature was created.
+It's a column that shows on which season the property was announced in the real estate market (spring, summer, fall or winter).

 # 4. **Solution Plan**
 ## 4.1.
 How will both problems be solved?